Pokoyokjk/TFG_Gloria/README.md

-# amor-sebb
+# amor-segb

-AMOR - Semantic Ethical Black Box
+AMOR - Semantic Ethical Glass Box

-## Launch the SEBB
+## Launch the SEGB
-To start the Semantic Ethical Black Box (SEBB), you should use the **compose.yaml** file provided in this repo.
+To start the Semantic Ethical Glass Box (SEGB), you should use the **compose.yaml** file provided in this repo.

 ## Tutorial
-Then, you can execute the tutorial code provided in **sebb_tutorial.py** that log a set of triples (full ontologies and individuals stored in **example-data/**) into the SEBB and download all the triples stored in the SEBB to a local file.
+Then, you can execute the tutorial code provided in **sebb_tutorial.py** that log a set of triples (full ontologies and individuals stored in **example-data/**) into the SEGB and download all the triples stored in the SEGB to a local file.

 ## 1. Overview

-The Semantic Ethical Black Box (SEBB) is global *log* storage, which keeps a semantic registry (graph) of logs generated within different systems.
+The Semantic Ethical Glass Box (SEGB) is global *log* storage, which keeps a semantic registry (graph) of logs generated within different systems.
 It is comprised of two parts:

 1. A REST API Flask-based server, whose functions are 1) to add new triples to the global graph and 2) retrieve the global graph;

 2. A MongoDB-based database, where the global graph is storaged in JSON-LD format

 >[!IMPORTANT]
-> Since the SEBB is in a testing stage, the MongoDB database is stored in a local Docker-managed volume on the local computer where the SEBB is deployed.
+> Since the SEGB is in a testing stage, the MongoDB database is stored in a local Docker-managed volume on the local computer where the SEGB is deployed.
 In the future, during the deployment stage, the database will be migrated to a centralized server to store all the records in a safe, consistent manner.

 ## API Description